alvarobartt/trendet/docs/usage.rst

 detect trends on stock time series data so to analyse the market and which behaviour does it have in certain date ranges.

-In the example presented below, the ``identify_trends`` function will be used to detect 3 bearish trends with a time window above 5 days, which implies that every bearish (decreasing) trend with a longer duration than 5 days will be identified and so on added to a ``pandas.DataFrame`` which already contains OHLC values, in a new column called `Trend` which will be labeled.
+In the example presented below, the ``identify_trends`` function will be used to detect 3 bearish/bullish trends with a time window above 5 days, which implies that every bearish (decreasing) trend with a longer duration than 5 days will be identified and so on added to a ``pandas.DataFrame`` which already contains OHLC values, in new columns called `Up Trend` and `Down Trend` which will be labeled as specified, with letters from A to Z by default.

 .. code-block:: python